-Section 2 and exemplified here.
-The overall steps to solve this problem is shown in Figure 20.
-It follows the same process as described in Figure 8.
-The functional model of the system is given in Figure 21.
-CECCA of the problem is given in Figure 22.
+Trimming" approach using the method described in Section 2 and exemplified here.
+The overall steps to solve this problem are shown in Fig. 20.
+It follows the same process as described in Fig. 8. the functional model of the system is given in Figure

+21. CECCA of the problem is given in Fig. 22.

 The CECA starts from the surface sore point of the system as the target disadvantage(s) to be fixed.
-It then reasons for the causes of the target disadvantage in hierarchy till the lowest level key disadvantages on the far right in the Figure.
+It then reasons for the causes of the target disadvantage in hierarchy till the lowest level key disadvantages on the far right in the Fig. 22.
 The fundamental causes at the lowest layer are the Key Disadvantages.
 The goals of CECCA are:

-- Providing a hierarchical relationship of the problem cause structure so that one can attack the problem from the lowest fundamental level on the far right of Figure 22.
+- Providing a hierarchical relationship of the problem cause structure so that one can attack the problem from the lowest fundamental level on the far right of Fig. 22.
 If we are not able to solve the problem at the most fundamental level, we can step back one level at a time to solve the problem at the less fundamental level.
 While starting from the key disadvantages backward, as long as we can solve the problem causes at any level the original target disadvantage will be resolved.
 CECCA provide us a full spectrum of problems to attack in order to solve the target disadvantage.
 Therefore, multiple solutions are quite possible due to the exposure of problem spectrum by CECCA. - Allowing us to identify the contradictions underneath the surface disadvantage(s).
-By assigning the corresponding parameters associated with the subject cause items, the authors are able to identify the underlying con- tradictions of the surface disadvantage thus enabling us to use Contradiction Matrix and Inventive Princiles to solve the problem.
+By assigning the corresponding parameters associated with the subject cause items, the authors are able to identify the underlying contradictions of the surface disadvantage thus enabling us to use Contradiction Matrix and Inventive Principles to solve the problem.
 After constructing the CECA, all the causes posted on the diagram are the disadvantages or some sort of failure.
 Therefore, they are all marked as (-) in a circle.
-We then examine for each disadvantage item, if there is any- thing good that this "bad" thing can produce?
+We then examine for each disadvantage item, if there is anything good that this "bad" thing can produce?
 If there is, we have contradiction(s).
-The subject disadvantage not only contributed to the disadvantages above its cause-effect hierarchy (to the left on Figure 22), it also contributed to the identified good thing.
-Therefore, the with parameter associated this subject disadvantage is under "physical contradiction" where contradictory requests are being asked on the parameter of the same system.
-The spot of physical contradiction is indicated by a (+) and a (-) circles side-byside.
-Then, the "good" thing, marked as (+) circle, and the downstream bad things caused by the subject disadvantage may form "Engineering Contradictions" where requests are asked of two parameters.
+The subject disadvantage not only contributed to the disadvantages above its cause-effect hierarchy (to the left on Fig. 22), it also contributed to the identified good thing.
+Therefore, the parameter associated with this subject disadvantage is under "physical contradiction" where contradictory requests are being asked on the parameter of the same system.
+The spot of physical contradiction is indicated by a (+) and a (-) circles side-by- side.
+Then, the "good" thing, marked as (+) circle, and the downstream bad things caused by the subject disadvantage may form "Engineering Contradictions" where contradictory requests are asked of two parameters.